Seven extra Marines and a hog

 Getting a particular sergeant

-If you have a preference for which of Stacker or Johnson should arrive on the Pelican, it's simply a case of making repeated tries from a checkpoint prior to when the randomization occurs - which was namely at the loading point before you reached the bridge.
+If you have a preference for which of Stacker or Johnson should arrive on the Pelican, it's simply a case of making repeated tries from a checkpoint prior to when the randomization occurs, which is namely at the loading point before reaching the bridge.
 In particular you might want Stacker so you don't end up with two Johnsons when you get to the crashed Pelican area, where there's a Johnson with a sniper rifle.
+Incidentally, this isn't the only campaign situation in which you can have two Johnsons together.
+In level 2, if you get one from the first group of Marines, you can drive him into the second part of the level and potentially meet up with another in the rockslide survivor area.

 Moving Marines before battle